sprout2000/leafview/README.md

 ## 🍻 Contribution

 I need more locale files.
-When you translate the menu into your language, please send me the locale file as a pull request.
+When you have translated the menu into your language, could you please send me the locale file as a pull request?

-- Create `{your_LANG}.json` in `src/locales`.
+1. Create `{your_LANG}.json` in `src/locales`.
-- And then add your locale to `src/setLocales.ts` like:
+2. Then import the locale file into `src/setLocales.ts` as follows:

 ```diff
   import en from './locales/en.json';